 Radiohead (Radiohead): Biography of the group

 New approach to sales

-Several unsuccessful sessions with Spike Stent led the band to return to Godrich towards the end of 2006, finishing recording in June 2007.
+Several unsuccessful sessions with Spike Stent led to the band returning to Godrich towards the end of 2006, and finishing the recording in June 2007.
 Still without a record label, they decided to release the album digitally through their official website, allowing users to pay any amount.
-This new strategy acted as the album's own promotion - most of the articles about the release of this work claimed that it was revolutionary.
+This new strategy acted as the album's own promotion - most articles about the release of the work claimed that it was revolutionary.

+Radiohead (Radiohead): Biography of the group